top of page

 City Council Accepts Feasibility Study

-March 14 — The Concord City Council accepts the Feasibility Study and authorizes City staff to work with trail advocates to raise funds and build the trail.
+March 14 — Following a presentation by the working group, the Concord City Council accepts the Feasibility Study and authorizes City staff to work with trail advocates to raise funds and advance the trail.

 2011